 A quote that cannot answer these questions is pricing the easy part of the project.
 The rest shows up later, unbundled, on a separate invoice — or does not show up at all, and the team discovers why after the first missed client email.

-How to budget before the first call
+How should you budget before the first call?

 Arriving at a scoping call without a budget range forces the implementation partner to guess what the business can afford — which produces a proposal designed around a number that was never stated.
 The correct order is to define the budget first, then scope the implementation to fit it.